John DeDakis

 In Fake, John's fifth Lark Chadwick novel, Lark is thrust into a media-bashing frenzy at a time when facts are suspect and reporters are targets. ("A gripping, topical tale about the difficulties of discerning the truth in the new world of fake news." ~Kirkus).

 Fake earned Honorable Mention for the Reviewers Choice Award and was a Finalist for two book awards: Killer Nashville’s Silver Falchion, and the CLUE Award sponsored by the Chanticleer International Book Awards (CIBA).
-ENEMIES DOMESTIC, book 6 in the Lark Chadwick series, was published July 4, 2024.
-Enemies Domestic is set in the not-too-distant future when abortion is a crime and a dictator is president.
+Enemies Domestic, book 6 in the Lark Chadwick series, was published July 4, 2024, the same week the Supreme Court of the United States (SCOTUS) ruled presidents have "absolute imunity" from prosecution for crimes committed as part of their official duties.
+Enemies Domestic is set in the not-too-distant future when abortion is a crime and a dictator becomes president.
+The book is the winner of the Literary Titan Book Award.

 John's literary agent since 2004 is Barbara Casey and he's working with agent Garry Dinnerman of Beverly Grant Associates (BGA) to bring the screenplay adaptations of his novels to the attention of Hollywood.